merehap/splitbits/README.md

 - Add file-level config for setting defaults for the overflow and min settings.
   - Will allow macro invocations to be more concise at the call-site when the default settings are not desired for a project.
 - Allow non-standard template lengths.

+### Performance
+- Add tests that verify that the intended code for each macro is what is generated.
+  - Verify at the generated rust level.
+  - Verify at the assembly level
+    - Is the generated splitbits! struct elided or are we taking a performance hit?
+    - Will be difficult due to different CPU architectures and instruction sets.
+- Remove all chained shift operations where possible
+- Always use overflow=corrupt for combinebits! and replacebits! if the input variable size exactly matches the field slot size.

 ### Code quality
 - Represent output as a syntax tree before final code generation.